cancerevo/AmpliconPE/README.md

 Fuzzy RegEx libraries use sequence aligners, so you _could_ mimic our functionality; however, this package is built around years of expreience addressing biases and contaminations in barcoding project.
+Please use [PEAR][1] before diving into your FASTQ files.

 ## Usage

 AmpliconPE is an extensible python library.
 We provide command-line scripts to process common amplicon constructs (e.g. TuBa-seq, CLONtracer, Brunello/Brie CRISPRko libraries).

-Usage is built around a `MasterRead` class, which aligns PE FASTQ reads to a reference sequence
+Usage is built around a `MasterRead` class, which aligns PE reads to a reference sequence:

 ```python